oVirt/ovirt-site/source/feature/engine-snmp.html.md

 Notes:

-*   At least one of (SNMP_MANAGER|MAIL_SERVER) must be properly defined in order for the notifier to run.
+*   At least one of SNMP_MANAGERS & MAIL_SERVER must be properly defined in order for the notifier to run.

 ### Messages